Gastd/p3at_tutorial/README.md

 <!-- This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed. -->

 ## Usage

+### Dependencies

+The package depends of the following packages:

+    sudo apt install ros-melodic-navigation ros-melodic-pr2-description

 ### Config files